browser-host/browser-host.github.io/README.md

 ![image](https://user-images.githubusercontent.com/92818054/201262890-02bbdbd6-900a-449b-b2bd-7fe6512d36f7.png)
 - the bar on the left will be bookmarks and will be a drawer that expands on hover to see title of bookmarks
 - the bar on the bottom will be for widgets that will appear underneat the search bar only once the widget's corresponding button is press
+- this layout can be found in branch v2

 If you feel like suggesting anything or doing anything with the code be my geust, I can't stop ya